Understand your needs

 Your consent is voluntary – you can always change you cookie settings here.

 How many Google services do you use?
 From sending work emails and storing family pictures, to searching for something online and listening to the music – all done with Google’s help.
 With more than 100 web-based and mobile products, Google found a perfect way to track your every single step.
 But you think that just because these apps are free and convenient, you shouldn’t give them up, right?
 Not when you’ll realize what Google does with your data.

 You’ve heard it many times before – if you’re not paying for it, you’re the product.
 Google is a prime example:

 You can see (and even download) exactly what Google knows about you.
-You wouldn’t trust your best friend with so much personal information, so why do you trust a company, which business model is based on data mining?
 It’s time to take your privacy back.

 To make step 2 easier, we compiled lists of the best Google alternatives that will respect your privacy and online security.

 Google Photos is free and offers you unlimited storage, but it also uses photo recognition AI to scan your photos?
 It analyzes your images, identifies faces and objects, and then generates searchable tag words.
 This gives Google a detailed look at your life – what you look like, who your family and friends are, what activities you’re interested in, and where you’ve been.